Farhanbuilds88/Farhanbuilds88/README.md

 I am currently learning how machine learning models are trained, evaluated, and optimized using real-world datasets.
 My primary interest lies in Large Language Models (LLMs) and how they can be integrated into intelligent web systems.

-Alongside AI, I work on web development and explore how AI-powered features can enhance modern applications by making them smarter, scalable, and user-focused.

 ---

 ## 🧠 Current Focus